-Podiatrists are trained health professionals that perform a biomechanical assessment which is a detailed assessment of the patients gait and walking problems whilst assessing every region of the body.
-Inclusive in this assessment is also assessing bone strucure, muscles, joints, stability and alignment.
+A biomechanical assessment is a detailed assessment of the patients gait and walking problems whilst assessing every region of the body.
+Inclusive in this assessment is also assessing bone structure, muscles, joints, stability and alignment.
 This assessment will identify anomalies in the feet, knees, hips and back.
 It is conducted with the patient barefoot on ground floor or on a treadmill with video software technology and is conducted before the prescription of custom made orthotics.

 Why Do a Biomechanical Assessment & It's Importance?

-If you/child suspect or notice any of the following anomalies this assessment is recommeded:
+If you/your child suspect or notice any of the following anomalies this assessment is recommended:

-- Ankles or heels rolling in or outn (over pronation or supination)
+- Ankles or heels rolling in or out (over pronation or supination)

 - Collapsed arches